 Finding the right currency pair to trade is key to success.
-We want steady movement of price but not unpredictability or undue volatility.
+We want the steady movement of the price but not unpredictability or volatility.

-We also don’t want to move between currencies too often because, as a short-term trader, we get familiar with the flow (the news) of the currency.
+We also don’t want to move between currencies too often because, as a short-term trader, we get familiar with the flow (the news) of the money.

 We traded GBP/USD up until Brexit and then moved to USD/JPY.
-Since the recent North Korean influence we moved back to GBP.
+Since the recent North Korean influence, we returned to GBP/USD.

 In what detail do we follow the news of a currency? here’s an overview:

 - Since November 2015 the pound (GBP) has depreciated by over 15% against other currencies, mainly because of worries caused by last year’s Brexit referendum.

 - As the cost of imports has risen, inflation has jumped.

 - At the last release, Consumer-price inflation (CPI) was 3%, the joint-highest level since 2012.